 The content of the Honors Program is designed to develop a deep and critical understanding of the methodology, theory, and policy aspects of a social science which provides key insights into political, legal, business, and personal arenas of life.
 For example, should economics be considered a scientific discipline?
 What is the relation of economics to other fields of inquiry?
 How have economists viewed the role of the market price system in the development of modern economics?
 What is the role of ethics in economics?
 To what extent can economists agree on policy objectives or goals?
 What weights should be given to potentially conflicting objectives as efficiency, equity, security, and growth?
 At the same time the program will expose the student to the way in which the “skills of the economist” can be applied to the problems of modern society.

+This course is required for an honors degree in economics, unless an exemption or substitution is approved in advance by the Department.
+This course is typically taken during the graduation year.
 This is a three-credit course open only to students enrolled in the Honors Program.
 Economics 400M is offered in the Fall semester and is devoted to the methodology and philosophy of economics, the role of the price system, and their relation to problems of public policy, involving work in some applied area of economics.
 In previous years the course has been concerned with such topics as:

 - Current international economic problems

 - Worker and consumer safety standards

 - Origins and development of social insurance and economic regulation